 Israel has re-opened its border to United Nations vehicles from southern Lebanon, following a thirty-six hour ban.

-Israel has re-opened its border to United Nations vehicles from southern Lebanon, following a thirty-six hour ban.
+Background: Israel has re-opened its border to United Nations vehicles from southern Lebanon, following a thirty-six hour ban.
 The decision to close the border was taken shortly after a senior United Nations officer was charged with smuggling arms into Israel for Palestinian guerrillas.
 A Jerusalem magistrate remanded Nigerian Army Colonel Alfred Gom for fifteen days, while further investigations are carried out.
 At a news conference in Jerusalem on Sunday (17 June), a police spokesman showed journalists the arms and ammunition which had allegedly been discovered in Colonel Gom's car.

 SYNOPSIS: Israel closed its northern border with Lebanon on Saturday (16 June).
 On Monday (18 June), it was decided to re-open the border, but a Cabinet spokesman told newsmen in Jerusalem that all vehicles serving with the United Nations would be carefully searched before they were allowed to enter Israeli territory.